 The history, function, and practice of public relations with emphasis on persuasion, public opinion, mass media, and their applications to public relations.
 It also examines the tools of communication, the public, mass audiences, and working with media.
-Prerequisite: CM 220 or permission of the instructor.

-CM 330 Digital Illustrating (Fall)
+CM 330 Digital Illustrating (Infrequent)

 This course is a study and application of computerized drawing principles using Adobe Illustrator software.
 Students learn how to create vector artwork for print, web, video and interactive projects.
-Prerequisite CM211 or CM214 or permission of the instructor.
+Prerequisite: CM211 or CM214 or permission of the instructor.